Beginner Foundation Paper Piecing

 Learning FPP is also a way to unlock your creative side by allowing you to create unique designs for your quilts.

-Supplies to Make the Quilt Block
+Step 1: Supplies to Make the Quilt Block

 There are two products that I highly recommend.
-Foundation Paper and and Add-A-Quarter Ruler (see links below).
+Foundation Paper and the Add-A-Quarter Ruler (see links below).
 Both of these items are fairly inexpensive, will make the learning process much easier, and make you feel like a pro!

 Materials List: